skeeto/yavalath/README.md

         i . . . . .
 6
            1 2 3 4 5

-The AI is a [UCT Monte Carlo tree search][mcts] and it's quite strong, especially if given plenty of memory and time.
-However, it likes to play against the edge more than makes sense, and I don't know why.
+The AI is a [UCT Monte Carlo tree search][mcts] and it's fairly strong, especially if given plenty of memory and time.
+However, it currently likes to play against the edge more than makes sense, and I don't know why.

 [yl]: http://www.cameronius.com/games/yavalath/